 Once you reach the top of Rusey Cliff, looking northwards, you will be astonished by the scenery.
 Take a moment to admire the wonderful view across the bay and of Rusey Cliff, then start the descent down.
 The footpath will essentially descend through the landslide, then ascend at the opposite side of Rusey Cliff.
 It is a circular footpath.
 Examine the rocks in the path and along the sides of the path.
 In particular, look out for shale, which contains plant fossils in very good condition.

 If you manage to gain safe access to the foreshore, which is not always possible, you should also look out for carboniferous limestone, which contains a coral and brachiopod fauna in the lowest beds and goniatites in the upper beds.

 However, the problem with all locations in Cornwall is that the beds tend to dip at near vertical angles, meaning that finding particular zones is very hard.
 This means that you never know what fossils you might find, so take time to explore the site.
 There are plenty of rocks to look through along the route.
 There is not always safe access to reach the shore, but you can gain access to the foreshore by another footpath south of Rusey Cliff.

-This cliff section at Rusey Cliff covers the entire range of Lower Carboniferous ages between the Chokierian sub-stage of the Namurian stage (~320 mya), and the Chadian sub-stage of the Tournaisian stage (~345 mya).
-The Boscastle Formation here consists of black shales and siltstones of the fossiliferous Boscastle Measures.
+This cliff section at Rusey Cliff covers the entire range of Lower Carboniferous (Mississipian) ages between the Chokierian sub-stage of the Namurian stage (~320 mya), and the Chadian sub-stage of the Tournaisian stage (~345 mya).
+The Boscastle Formation here consists of black shales and siltstones, which fossiliferous.

 At the base of the cliff, intermittent bands of limestone have been dated from their brachiopod and coral fauna as middle Tournasian in age.
 Since these are not continuous, they have not been officially given a name, although they are locally referred to as the “Boscastle Limestone”.